My name is Aaron Gustafson and I work on the web.

 I am a web standards & accessibility advocate at Microsoft, where I work closely with the Edge browser team.
 I also help organizations elegantly tackle the challenges presented by all the crazy devices and screens you see everywhere using progressive enhancement via Easy Designs and Rosenfeld Media.
 You’ll often find me on the road, presenting at conferences and running workshops across the globe.

 I serve on the W3C’s Responsive Issues Community Group.
 I founded the Chattanooga Open Device Lab and co-founded the event series Code & Creativity and Retreats 4 Geeks.
 In previous roles, I managed the Web Standards Project (WaSP) and published Web Standards Sherpa

-I live and work in beautiful Chattanooga, TN with my lovely and talented partner Kelly McCarthy and our amazing son Oscar.
+I live and work in beautiful Seattle, WA with my lovely and talented partner Kelly McCarthy and our amazing son Oscar.